mhkeller/layercake/src/content/guide/03-layercake-props.md

    3. The `domain`
    4. The `range`

-It's helpful if you're trying to track down why a chart is not display correctly, which comes down to CSS not being set on the parent chart container or weird data issues (`undefined`, `NaN` values etc...) that are throwing off the extent calculation for the `domain`.
+It's helpful if you're trying to track down why a chart is not displaying correctly, which comes down to CSS not being set on the parent chart container or weird data issues (`undefined`, `NaN` values etc...) that are throwing off the extent calculation for the `domain`.

 If your `domain` or `range` includes values that are colors, the debug interface will highlight them in that color.